 3 tbsps chopped fresh dill

 Mix all the ingredients for the meatballs thoroughly in a large bowl.
 You could do this in a food processor

 Using wet hands form the mixture into balls.
 I’ll leave the size to you

 Fry in a little oil until brown.
-I “fried” them, drizzled with oil, on the large Aga baking sheet for five minutes at the top of the roasting oven and five minutes on its floor.
-This stops the Aga losing heat and means you don’t get fat splashing over the Aga top
+I “fried” them, drizzled with oil, on the large Aga baking tray for five minutes on the floor of the roasting oven before turning them over and frying for a further five minutes or until they were nicely browned.
+Doing it in the oven like this stops the Aga losing heat and means you don’t get fat splashing over the Aga top

 Heat the butter with 1 tbsp oil in a large saucepan or sauté pan on the simmering plate.
 Add the flour and cook, stirring until the flour is golden